Juan-Nathan/oat-crop-classification/README.md

 # 🌾 Classification of Oat Crops using Remote Sensing Data

-This project applies various classification models in R to detect whether **oats** are being grown on farmland using optical and radar-based remote sensing data.
+This project applies various classification models in R to detect whether **oat crops** are being grown on farmland using optical and radar-based remote sensing data.
 The dataset is derived from a modified version of the Winnipeg Crop Mapping Dataset, hosted by the UCI Machine Learning Archive.

 ## Dataset